threefoldfoundation/info_threefold/src/sustainability/energy_savings_digital_twin.md

 ### The high level problem

-In today's digital world we exist more than 100x times and this is super inneficient.
+In today's digital world we exist more than 100x times and this is inneficient.

 ![](img/we_exist_multiple_times.png)